-In fact, it's hard to find ANY way to reproduce the quality online of the original VICE clip, so for now we're stuck with this imperfect YouTube rendition until such times as I am ready to release a downloadable .prg file...
+NOTE: It's proven very hard to find ANY way to reproduce the quality online of the original VICE clip without effect-spoiling banding, so for now we're stuck with this imperfect rendition until such times as I am ready to release a downloadable .prg file...
 On a real C64, this is not a problem, which is the most important thing!

 PLANNED GAMEPLAY ELEMENTS